wdi-sg/pokedex-express-finale/README.md

 * How to create a web server using Node.js and the `express` package
 * How to read/write to a JSON file using `jsonfile` package
-* How to render HTML template files using Handlebars (`express-handlebars` package)
+* How to render HTML template files using React (`express-react-views` package)
 * How to read incoming data from web forms using `body-parser` package
 * How to override methods using `method-override` package to workaround the limitation of `<form>` HTML not having support for PUT and DELETE requests
 * How to add and delete cookies to/from the browser using `cookie-parser`
 * How to use Postgres database (`pg` package) to replace `jsonfile` for read/write of data
-* How to do user authentication using a combination of `bcrypt` to hash plain text passwords and storing cookies on the browser
+* How to do user authentication using a combination of `SHA256` to hash plain text passwords and storing cookies on the browser

 That's a lot of new information!
 To help us digest the information, we will do one final exercise, which is the culmination of all previous `pokedex-express` exercises.